 The advent of the railway in 1884 brought development to the area and on March 20, 1885 the village of Guyra was proclaimed.

-In the late 1800s and early 1900s the region had an extensive mining industry centred around gold and tin, and there was even a diamond mine on the lagoon.
+In the late 1800's and early 1900's, the region boasted an extensive mining industry centred around gold and tin; there was even a diamond mine on the lagoon.
 Most of the mines were situated on the eastern side of Guyra towards Backwater, Wards Mistake and Kookabookra.